vblanco20-1/vulkan-guide/vkguide_new_source/chapter_1/vulkan_init_code.md

 ^code init_swap chapter-1/vk_engine.cpp

 The most important detail here is the present mode, which we have set to `VK_PRESENT_MODE_FIFO_KHR`.
 This way we are doing a hard VSync, which will limit the FPS of the entire engine to the speed of the monitor.
-It's a good way to have a FPS limit for now.

 We also send the window sizes to the swapchain.
 This is important as creating a swapchain will also create the images for it, so the size is locked.
 If you need to resize the window, the swapchain will need to be rebuild.